 IEEE reserves the right to share your information to respond to duly authorized information requests of governmental authorities or where required by law.

 IEEE complies with all applicable data privacy laws and regulations including, but not limited to, the General Data Protection Regulation (GDPR) and the California Consumer Privacy Act (CCPA).
 Under these laws and regulations, you may have certain rights to your data.
-Should you wish to exercise any of these rights, please send an email request to firstname.lastname@example.org with "Data Privacy Request" in the subject line and in the email please identify the specific privacy right you request assistance with.
-Please note additional information may be requested prior to fulfilling a request and that IEEE reserves the right to charge a fee, where permitted, to cover the cost of certain requests.
+Should you wish to exercise any of these rights, please send an email request to email@example.com with "Data Privacy Request" in the subject line and in the email please identify the specific privacy right you request assistance with.
+Please note additional information may be requested prior to fulfilling a request and IEEE reserves the right to charge a fee, with respect where permitted, to cover the cost of certain requests.

 How do I contact you if there is an issue?